The Good: Decent artwork, Moments of amusement

 On the flip side, Fun With Kirk And Spock is way too simplistic to be worth it for adult Star Trek fans to give the time of day outside skimming the book once in the store.
 The diction is simplistic and the humor too safe to engage, so it is more like a Mad Magazine parody than something truly deep and worth returning to.
 Hopefully, if a Fun With Picard And Data book is ever written, it will pick a target audience and be written to truly satisfy it.

-For other works with Eve Brenner, please visit my reviews of:
+For other humor books, please visit my reviews of: